dhiway/cord-demo-scripts/README.md

 * Step 2: install with `yarn install` once you are inside the repository.

-* Step 3: start the CORD Network in the developer mode.
+* Step 3: start the CORD Network in the developer mode (In another terminal)
   - `docker run --network host dhiway/cord:develop --dev`
   - Note that this exposes ports 9933/9944/30333
+  - You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer

 * Step 4: run the demo script with `yarn demo`.
 Understand whats happening by checking the code at `src/demo.ts`.